Having the saline water in your saltwater aquarium unpolluted is so important because it supports virtually all creatures in it.

 What’s important to remember here is that coral reef aquariums are negatively impacted by the presence of heavy metals such as arsenic, copper, and lead in the water.

-Other undesirable compounds that may be harmful would be free chlorine and chloramine which are being used to disinfect the water from bacteria.
+Other undesirable compounds that may be harmful for your aquarium would be free chlorine and chloramine which are being used to disinfect tap water from bacteria.

 A good RO or RO/DI unit with quality sediment and carbon filters in place can produce reef-safe water, that does not necessarily contain less than 1 ppm of TDS.
 What’s important is that you do purify your tap water source through one such system, and the outcome can still be water that contains up to 30 TDS yet qualifies as safe for use in reef aquariums.